 DEFECTIVE PRODUCT INJURY LAWYER MINNESOTA STATUTE

 Minnesota has strict liability against the manufacturer and seller of a defective product that causes injury to someone in our state.
-Our MN lawyers frequently sue the manufacturer or company that made the product after people are injured by a defective machine or defective equipment.
+When a person is injured by a defective product or equipment, our MN lawyers frequently sue the manufacturer or company responsible.
 If you have been injured by a bad machine or other bad product at home or work, call our MN lawyers for a free consultation.
 Also, check out our defective product page for more information.

 Here is a statute to look at regarding the law in Minnesota about a defective product.
 This statute has to do with giving notice to the seller and manufacturer, and their obligation to provide additional information.
 There are other Minnesota and Federal laws that apply to all defective products and also to specific products.
-If you have been injured, our top MN defective product lawyers will provide you with a free consultation, answer your questions, and make sure your rights are protected.
+If you have been injured, our top MN defective product lawyers will provide you with a free consultation, and answer your questions.
+Most importantly we will make sure your rights are protected.

 604.04 NOTICE OF POSSIBLE CLAIM.